jrreap/CCSA-Dev-Team/README.md

 - Add All Restaurants to eats.html

 Garrett:
-- Finish research on hagley page
+- Finish research on Hagley page
 - Search for more hotels?
 - Get Hagley Photos